 Our time and energy are being stretched so thin these days.
 So many of us already have a full plate, between work, homekeeping, caring for family, and staying in touch with friends.
 Therefore, it’s only natural to wonder what you will gain from volunteering.

 Honestly, there are so many benefits that you, as a volunteer, will reap from your experience.
-This is true especially if you find the ideal volunteer opportunity for you (More on that in an upcoming post!).
+This is true especially if you find the ideal volunteer opportunity for you.
 Personally, volunteering has changed my life, and I’m a different person today because of it.